 Friends Ivanhoe Park Botanic Garden Inc.

-The Friends of Ivanhoe Park Botanic Garden aim to promote and further develop the Garden, commiserate with a first class botanic garden suited to this prestigious location.
+The Friends of Ivanhoe Park Botanic Garden aim to promote and further develop the Garden, commensurate with a first-class botanic garden suited to this prestigious location.
 Manly attracted 1.1 million visitors in 2016 (Destination NSW YE 2016) and the number of visitors grows each year.
 Visitors can access the Garden directly from the ferry terminal via Gilbert Park which is part of the heritage precinct.